 What is psychology?

 Psychology is defined as "the scientific study of the human mind and its functions, especially those affecting behavior in a given context."
 It looks at how human beings, as social creatures, go about dealing with everything from sexual desires to decision making to mental health care.
 There are different psychology departments that each have their own discipline of psychology that they specialize in.
 Psychology is an academic field that has very vast and immense scope.
 It is a field of study related to human behavior and mental health, of conscious and unconscious phenomena, feeling, and thought.
-Many people decide to go in-depth into the study of the history of psychology or pursue a degree in psychology because it can give insight into the way that people operate or behave, and it gives a lot of insight to human decision making and personal growth.
+Many people decide to go in-depth into the study of the history of psychology or pursue a degree in psychology today because it can give insight into the way that people operate or behave, and it gives a lot of insight to human decision making and personal growth.
 It can also be useful in an abundance of careers.
 Throughout the history of psychology, professionals in the field seek an understanding of the emergent properties of the human brain, and all the phenomena that are linked to these properties.
 Psychology as a social science aims to understand individuals and groups through the establishment of general principles and by researching specific cases.
 Research has always been at the very core in the history of psychology.
 Studying psychology doesn't necessarily mean that you'll become a psychologist, but it is a possibility.
 If you do choose to study the history of psychology or train to become a psychologist, counselor, therapist, or social worker, you will have a rewarding career ahead of you.

 What does a psychologist do?